dimaslanjaka/source-posts/2023/05/removes-nodemodules-from-git-history.md

 It appears that the up-to-date answer to this is to **not** use `filter-branch` directly (at least git itself does not recommend it anymore), and defer that work to an external tool.
 In particular, [git-filter-repo](https://github.com/newren/git-filter-repo/) is currently recommended.
 The author of that tool [provides arguments](https://github.com/newren/git-filter-repo/#filter-branch) on why using `filter-branch` directly can lead to issues.

-Most of the multi-line scripts above to remove `dir` from the history could be re-written as:
+Most of the multi-line scripts above to remove `node_modules` from the history could be re-written as:

 ```bash
 git-filter-repo --path node_modules --invert-paths --refs BRANCH_NAME